remainaloof/remainaloof/README.md

   <h3> I'm 21 years old Full-Stack developer from India.</h3>
 </p>

- - 🥀 Learning Swift & Objective_C
+ - 🎁 Learning C# & Unity , Unreal VFX Graph - Shader Graph

- - <i>with Javascript, Typescript, React and 69 others.</i>

- - 🔭 SpaceX FanBoi, die for space😼
+ - 🔭 NEWmedia Fangirl die for X R 😼

- - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.
+ - 🫀 Into High Energy Physics ~ and Peace.

  - I do fullstack and a bit of everything :heart:

  -  All About living life at its best.

- - 💬 Connect? lets get  👉🏼 Johanhong@naver.com
+ - 💬 Connect? lets get  👉🏼 Johanhong@naver.com / mainsqueeze030@gmail.com

- />
   </a>

 </p>